Myth-OS/MythOS-Documentation/Declarations.md

 ## Mission

-To inspire and actualize positive change in the world thru enchantment, adventure, and celebration.
+Catalyze positive change in people’s lives and our world with an extraordinary experience of enchantment, adventure, and celebration.

 ## Philosophy